sconklin/netrotor/README.md

 * The MQTT broker URL and login info

-To make it start as a service, copy netrotor.service to /etc/systemd/system, then edit that script to point to the gateway executable.
+To make it start as a service, copy netrotor.service to /etc/systemd/system, then edit that script to point to the netrotor executable.

 Then run the following:

 $ sudo systemctl daemon-reload
-$ sudo systemctl enable rotor-n1mm.service
+$ sudo systemctl enable netrotor.service

 For N1MM, Port 12060 is used for status and 13010 is used for rotor updates